byoso/lgm_back/django_silly_auth/README.md

     "SITE_NAME": "My great site",
     # send a confirmation email when a new user is created
     "EMAIL_SEND_ACCOUNT_CONFIRM_LINK": True,
+    # how long a verification email will remain valid to use
+    "EMAIL_VALID_TIME": 600,  # seconds
+    # Print the email in the terminal
+    "EMAIL_TERMINAL_PRINT": True,
+    # you may change the basic templates used in the emails
+    "EMAIL_CONFIRM_ACCOUNT_TEMPLATE":
+        "silly_auth/emails/confirm_email.txt",
+    "EMAIL_RESTE_PASSWORD_TEMPLATE":
+        "silly_auth/emails/request_password_reset.txt",
     # After clicking the account confirm link, the account isconfirmed,
     # and then redirected here:
     "ACCOUNT_CONFIRMED_REDIRECT": None, # change it to an url
     # send an email to ask for password change
     "EMAIL_SEND_PASSWORD_CHANGE_LINK": True,
-    "PASSWORD_CHANGE_REDIRECT": None, # change it to an url }
+    "CHANGE_PASSWORD_URL": None, # change it to an url
+    # display or not the warnings messages
+    "PRINT_WARNINGS": True,
+}

 ```